 These trips take in the true wilderness areas of the Broughton Marine Park.
 And offer you six days to build your sea kayak skills in waters full of active wildlife.

 Arrival Day: Arrival in Telegraph Cove or Port McNeill ( Note accommodation requires a reservation a few months before the summer season to ensure availability) is usually late in the day because of the travel distance or the plane connections to Comox Valley Airport.
-Your guides will meet you at our shop at Suite B 455 Pioneer Drive.
-Port McNeill @7:30 pm the evening before your departure date.
+Your guides will meet you at in front of the General Store in Telegraph Cove @7:30 pm the evening before your departure date.
 The meeting is scheduled to introduce you to your guides and do a gear check, fit a PFD, try a paddle and familiarize you with a sea kayak.
 We will also go over the route we will taking on the marine chart of the area.

 Note: This trip has a few different highlights and a flexible itinerary set in consultation with guests before trip is booked.

 Meet at 8:30 am out front of the Tourist Information Centre in Port McNeill.
 Load our shuttle boat and cruise through the land of Humpback, Sperm and Minke Whales to our first camp deep in the Broughton Archipelago.
 Set camp and grab a bit to eat.
 Mid morning kayak to dust off the cobwebs and atune ourselves to nature.
 Salmon Dinner.

 A traveling day in AM to our first campsite along a sheltered route with defined passages.
 Viewing and photo time in an area with wildlife rookeries and local habitats.
 An afternoon stroll in the unique coastal rainforest.
 View flora and fauna.
 Pasta and seafood for dinner.
 Small beach fire to end a nice day.
 Tuna Dinner

 A traveling day in AM move to a feature camp for sunsets.

 PM explore the rustic islets and scenic passages with visible marine life.